msveshnikov/mars-project-autocode/README.md

 -   NASA for providing Mars data and imagery
 -   OpenAI for AI-assisted development
 -   The open-source community for invaluable tools and libraries

-# TODO

--   get rid of mongo, passport and uiser accounts